noob-hackers/tunnel/README.md

 __About__ :
 - From this option you can read about author.

+__Remove from Boot__ :
+- From this option you can remove that ngrok theme.

 __Exit__ :
 - From this option you can exit from tunnel tool.